eerkela/bertrand/docs/source/content/motivation.rst

 <https://mypy-lang.org/>`_, which can analyze `type hints
 <https://peps.python.org/pep-0484/>`_ that are separate from logic.
 This
-solves most issues with type safety on an internal level, but public-facing functions still need explicit checks to handle user input, where static analysis can't reach.
+solves most issues with type safety on an internal level, but public-facing functions still need explicit checks to handle arbitrary user input, where static analysis cannot reach.
 This forces us back into the :func:`isinstance() <python:isinstance>`\ / :func:`issubclass() <python:issubclass>` paradigm for at least some portion of our code base.